williamjohnston/williamjohnston.github.io/_pages/resources.md

 ## Dictionaries

-*	A useful and convenient dictionary can be found at [Hmong Dictionary Online](http://hmongdictionary.us/ "Hmong Dictionary Online").
-Compiled by James B. Xiong, it includes entries for both White Hmong and Green Mong.
-Definitions are provided in Hmong only.
+*	[*Hmong Dictionary Online*](http://hmongdictionary.us/ "Hmong Dictionary Online") is a useful online dictionary compiled by James B. Xiong.
+It includes entries for both White Hmong and Green Mong, though definitions are provided in Hmong only.
 Requires a (free) account to access.

-*	The *White Hmong - English Dictionary* compiled by Ernest E. Heimbach is also quite useful (despite its age) and provides definitions in English. ([pdf](/files/Heimbach-1978.pdf "White Hmong - English Dictionary"))
+*	The ([*White Hmong - English Dictionary*](/files/Heimbach-1978.pdf "White Hmong - English Dictionary")) compiled by Ernest E. Heimbach is also quite useful (despite its age) and provides definitions in English.

 *	For Green Mong, the *English-Mong-English dictionary* (= *Phoo txhais lug Aakiv-Moob-Aakiv*) compiled by Lang Xiong, Joua Xiong, and Nao Leng Xiong may be a good print resource.
 (Though I have not used this myself, and sadly do not have a copy.)